 Departure options may be very restricted if the general security situation deteriorates quickly.
-Ensure that your documentation remains up-to-date.
-Valid passports, visas and vehicle police clearances are essential should you need to depart Zimbabwe.
+Ensure your documentation remains up-to-date.
+Valid passports, visas and vehicle police clearances are essential if you need to depart Zimbabwe.

 Safety and security

-The security situation in Zimbabwe is unpredictable, due to high levels of unemployment, economic instability, including intermittent shortages of medical supplies, basic goods and food, and the unreliable provision of services such as power, water and transport.
+The security situation is unpredictable due to high levels of unemployment and economic instability.
+There are intermittent shortages of medical supplies, basic goods and food.
+Services such as power, water and transport are unreliable.

 Avoid political activity or activities which could be construed as political, including political discussions in public places.
 It is an offence to make derogatory or insulting comments about the President or to carry material considered to be offensive to the President's office.